 As I step into the stream I notice a barely perceptible opening in the bank a short way up.
 I crawl beneath it and begin covering my skin in the mud beneath me.
 Hoping this will be enough to cover my scent I lie there and wait for death, capture or freedom.

-Somewhere further back in the forest two men stop the pursuit of the girl they are following.
+Somewhere further back in the forest two men stop their pursuit.

 “Shouldn’t we keep going?”
-Bran asks as he sits on a tree stump, a dogs head in his lap.
+Dane asks as he sits on a tree stump, a dogs head in his lap.

 “No, we have time.”